mhdzumair/MediaFusion/scrappers/README.md

 # Scrapping with Media Fusion

-Currently, the project supports scraping from TamilBlasters.
-Here's how to use the scraper:
+The project offers scraping capabilities for TamilBlasters and TamilMV.
+Here are the guidelines on how to use these scrapers:

+## TamilBlasters

 1. **Setup Playwright**: